gdewalters/garethdewalters-com/README.md

 ---

-## Production build
+## Local build

 ```bash
 npm run build
 ```

-Generates optimized JavaScript and CSS, then outputs the static site to the `_site` directory.
+Generates optimised JavaScript and CSS, then outputs the static site to the `_site` directory.

 To serve the production output locally: